 - Do you have landing pages that are properly structured?
 Do you have ad campaigns in place that drive users to those landing pages?

 When you’re planning out conversion points, you might want to the use:

-- Forms, with the absolute minimal number of fields you need
+- Forms, with the absolute minimum number of fields you need

 - Landing pages

 - Block content, which is displayed when the user performs an action, like entering their email address

 - Ad campaigns, run to drive users to specific pages

 So what’s next?

 Before you begin planning out conversion points on your website, you’ll want to identify your target audience.
 Remember that this is important because it will help you determine what your user wants to do, and what they don’t want to do.
 Once you understand your target audience better, then you’ll want to think about what types of conversions they’re most likely to do successfully.
 For example, they may not want to give you their email address to see blocked content, but they may want to fill out a form to get more information about what their home might be worth.
 Once you understand your target audience, what they want to do, then you’ll be able to plan out what types of conversions they’re most likely to do, and then build those conversion points into your website.